An obscure text justification method

 Range left, range right, centered or justified: there is also a fifth way of setting type within a given measure, called cogent.
 In the 1980s [...] an advertising agency called Cogent Elliott would send out type mark-ups requesting the type to be set as 'semi-justified', whereby the setting was range left but lines that were close to the measure were pulled out to the full width, to give a more defined edge to the right-hand side.

 I found this idea interesting, so I had to try it out.
-Here's an interactive demo:
+Here's an interactive demo.
+Adjust the line width slider to see the effect:

 It's a bit jarring at first — probably because this style of justification is so uncommon — but it's surprisingly readable after getting used to it.